guettli/frow--fragments-over-the-wire/README.md

 [Unpoly](https://github.com/unpoly/unpoly) allows you to swap parts of the page, but provides many additional features.

+Some of the additional features:

+* Faster response times: Outsmart latency by preloading pages, following links earlier, caching responses and keeping a persistent CSS / JS environment.
+* Branch off interactions into modals, popups or drawers.
+Return to the main page when you're done.
+* Validate forms against server rules while filling in fields.

 # Conclusion

 Reloading the whole page via XMLHttpRequest is not enough.
 Turbolinks is out.
 HTMX is simple, that's nice, but Unpoly gives me much more.
 I will use Unpoly.